-- Governing Body and Committees
+Governing Board Committees

 Epinay School have full Governor’s meeting termly with additional sub-committee in place, as below:

 - Complaints and Appeals – Chair would be appointed for each meeting.

-Christopher Rue, Executive Head Teacher
+Christopher Rue, Head Teacher

-Audrey Huntley, Chairperson, Co-opted Governor
+Audrey Huntley, Chair of Governors, Foundation Governor

-My name is Audrey Huntley and have one child currently at Epinay Business and Enterprise School.
+My name is Audrey Huntley and my child previously attended Epinay Business and Enterprise School.
 I am committed to special needs education with a strong belief in the choice offered from Epinay to all pupils.
 I have a good understanding of the education system as a parent who has experience in ensuring the best education and fulfilling the potential of my own child.
 I can also empathise with the needs of our children and their parents, with the necessity for parents to have a voice in the education of our children through the Governing Body.
 It has been a privilege to be able to send my child to Epinay.
 I am very impressed by the strong inclusive ethos that the school embodies and of the outstanding care shown to the children and of the consistently high standard of education our children receive.

 Carl Buckley, Co-opted Governor

 Carl has been self employed for the past 20 years.
 Originally working in finance he has significant experience providing consultancy support to the public sector.
 He lives and works within South Tyneside and since 2003 has managed a North East based marketing agency providing a range of services to both the private and public sectors.
 Urban River has worked with a number of schools, academies and colleges to improve their on and offline presence.
 A governor at Harton Technology College since 2006, Carl is passionate about supporting the local area.
 Following on from some successful work with Epinay and the development of a new website, he was approached to become a governor, a role to which he could not turn down.
 “Epinay has gone form strength to strength and represents some great opportunities for many young people across the region” which is a key driver as to why I am involved.

 Julie Hayes, Co-opted Governor

-I live with my partner Paul and our two daughters Jade and Ashley and a cat called Pepper.
+I live with my partner Paul and our two daughters Jade and Ashley and our cat called Tabitha.
 I enjoy spending quality time with my family and friends.
 I like to read, keep fit and cook.
-I have worked at Epinay School for over 12 years and I have loved every minute of it.
+I have worked at Epinay School for over 20 years and I have loved every minute of it.
 I work with wonderful staff who are committed to their job and the rewards we get from teaching are priceless.
 The opportunities for the children within the school are thoroughly researched so they get the best out of their time with us.
 I feel very privileged to be a part of such an outstanding school.

 Ingrid Marley, Parent Governor